-The FDEP administers the Save Our Everglades Trust Fund (SOETF), which is used to pay for a portion of the State's share of CERP (http://www.dep.state.fl.us/everglades).
-Additional Everglades restoration funding was received in fiscal year (FY) 2016 from the Land Acquisition Trust Fund (LATF).
-The SOETF and LATF also fund the Northern Everglades and Estuaries Protection Program (NEEPP) and the Restoration Strategies Regional Water Quality Plan (Restoration Strategies), which will be discussed further in section 3.2.
-Governor Scott's FY 2016-2017 budget includes \$221,538,034 from SOETF and LATF.
-Of these funds, \$100,000,000 will be distributed through the FDEP to the SFWMD for the planning, design, engineering, and construction of various CERP projects.
-An additional \$27,700,000 is provided from the LATF to acquire land necessary for CERP and NEEPP projects (Picayune Strand Restoration, Biscayne Bay Coastal Wetlands, and Lake Hicpochee projects).

-Following the 2016 legislative session, Governor Scott signed into law the Florida Legacy bill.
-This bill provides continual funding beginning in FY 2017-2018 through 2025-2026 with a minimum of the lesser of 25 percent or \$200 million for Everglades project implementation with a preference given to projects that reduce harmful discharges from Lake Okeechobee to the St. Lucie or Caloosahatchee estuaries.
+The FDEP administers the Save Our Everglades Trust Fund (SOETF), which is used to pay for a portion of the State's share of CERP (dep.state.fl.us/everglades).
+Additional Everglades restoration funding was received in Fiscal Year (FY) 2017/2018 from the Land Acquisition Trust Fund (LATF) to fund CERP, the Northern Everglades and Estuaries Protection Program (NEEPP) and the Restoration Strategies Regional Water Quality Plan (Restoration Strategies), which will be discussed further in section 3.2.
+The Florida Legacy bill was signed into law during the 2016 legislative session and provides continual funding beginning in FY 2017-2018 with a minimum of \$200 million for Everglades project implementation with a preference given to projects that reduce harmful discharges from Lake Okeechobee to the St. Lucie or Caloosahatchee estuaries.